JesseRussell2240/funicular/README.md

 1. Get IP of RPI should be like 192.168.#.###

 2. Enable SSH on the Rpi
-   -Open Terminal on the Rpi and type **"sudo raspi-config"** in the configuration menu enable SSH -In CMD on laptop type "ssh rpi@rpi ip address found in step one" Ex. **"ssh rpi@192.168.#.###"** -If prompted with "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED" it means you have an existing key under that IP address, type "ssh-keygen -R ip address found in step one" Ex. **"ssh-keygen -R 192.168.#.###"** This will clear that key
+   -Open Terminal on the Rpi and type **"sudo raspi-config"** in the configuration menu go to "3.
+Interface      Options" and enable SSH
+   -In CMD on laptop type "ssh rpi@rpi ip address found in step one" Ex. **"ssh rpi@192.168.#.###"** -If prompted with "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED" it means you have an existing key under that IP address, type "ssh-keygen -R ip address found in step one" Ex. **"ssh-keygen -R 192.168.#.###"** This will clear that key
    -Now try **"ssh rpi@192.168.#.###"** again, when prompted to continue connected type **"yes"**